jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 Nothing much to say here.
 This is the unique identifier displayed on the CVI as printed and used by anyone looking for a specific CVI.
 This attribute is required.
-Note that the data type is not just xs:string but a defined simple type nonNullString.
+Note that the data type is not just `xs:string` but a defined simple type `nonNullString`.
 That means that the value cannot be empty or just whitespace.
 It really must have a meaningful value.

 ### CVINumberIssuedBy